 We live in an age of rank pettiness as the zeitgeist calls for burning each other with fiery rhetoric—look no further than our clown president as proof that we live in the age of toddlers.
-The more time passes, the more people get even more petulant as they use words that were once reserved for elementary students.
+The more time passes, the more people get petulant as they use words that were once reserved for elementary students.
 Sophomoric demeanor is the new virtue as people justify hatred by telling themselves that they are just giving just desserts to trolls who deserve it.
 Everyone claims to be a victim responding back but no one says that they are the trolls; this is how trolling has become the new normal as words are used to hurt and reduce others.

-I’m not preaching here;, I too once was part of this foolish endeavor for there was a time I would size up anyone who dare came at me sideways and send them back with their pride decimated.
-The same blessing that I have to connect with people on an emotional level I used in the past to verbally pulverize anyone who dared tried to shine at my expense.
-I used to actually revel in putting trolls in their place; I childishly proclaimed that I would give people the “Desta treatment” as I made an example of one person in particular who had the temerity to insult me and my family in a public forum.
+I’m not preaching here, I too once was part of this foolish endeavor.
+There was a time I would size up anyone who dare come at me sideways and send them back with their pride decimated.
+The same gift that I have to connect with people on an emotional level I used in the past to verbally pulverize anyone who had the temerity to shine at my expense.
+I actually used to revel in putting trolls in their place; I childishly proclaimed that I would give people the “Desta treatment” as I made an example of one person in particular who had the audacity to insult me and my family in a public forum.
 In my mind I was doing the right thing; if people came at me with a matchstick, I returned back verbal bazookas in order to educate trolls not to be hateful.

-But this too is brokenness for I should not give that much power to people who don’t occupy significant space in my life.
+But this too is brokenness; I should not give that much power to people who don’t have any significance in my life.
 Who cares if some fool things he is better than me or if others think I am stupid.
 People have a right to be ignorant but that does not mean I should give allowance for the myopia of others to bleed my happiness.
-One of these days I will tell my full story when God gives me enough wisdom and the words to properly convey my two year journey; as much as the malice of others led to my exodus, it was equally my need to get the last word that paved the way for injustice to darken my doorsteps.
+One of these days I will tell my full story when God gives me enough wisdom and the words to properly convey my two year journey.
+You see, as much as the malice of others led to my exodus, it was equally my need to get the last word that paved the way for struggle to darken my doorsteps.

 Be careful the words that you choose is the advice I am imparting on you as well as myself.
-There is a price to be paid in time for using our tongues as blowtorches.
-Whether we are the offenders or the responding party, it is best to stow away malicious words and encounter enmity with a big smile and an even greater grace.
-To do the opposite is to invite hate into our hearts; given enough time the hatred we spew outward will eventually consume us inward.
+In time, there is a price to be paid for using our tongues as blowtorches.
+Whether we are the offenders or the responding party matters little, it is best to stow away malicious words and encounter enmity with a big smile and an even greater grace.
+To do the opposite is to invite hate into our hearts; given enough time, the hatred we spew outward will eventually consume us inward.
 Forgiving is for ourselves as much as it is for others; holding on to anger and spite destroys happiness and eventually will lead all who partake in a venture of vengeance bitter and all alone.

 To this day it never fails; every time I post an article on social media, there is always one person who says something like “put your tinfoil on” or “did you escape from the hospital” as these people think they are Imhotep reinvented by choosing to make fun of people who have mental illness.
 But here is a universal rule, people dimwitted enough to insult others with allusions to mental health are always talking about themselves.
 Each time I go to the profile of people who make such comments, I shake my head as these people have pictures that conveys some deep level of disturbance and arrested development.
-If only I could go back to the times that I chose acerbity against those who tried to throw verbal acid at me.
+If only I could go back to the times that I chose to lambaste those who tried to throw verbal acid at me.
 They were only saying what they were saying and choosing the words subconsciously that spoke of their own anguish.
 Even now, I have a long ways to go before I return malice with kindness.

 Next time someone comes at you with hateful words and tries to ruin your day with their bullshit, just remember they are only attacking you because they are broken inside of themselves.
 Be forbearing and as much as possible and be kind to people who choose hatred instead of love or opt for bitterness instead of happiness.
-When you sink to the level of those who choose animus and pejoratives, you are making their day for the best revenge is to be kind to those who are full of odium.
+When you sink to the level of those who choose animus and pejoratives, you are making their day; the best revenge is to be kind to those who are full of odium.
 But let me not pious, I myself have a long way to go on this road of forgiveness.
-Just be more observant next time, like really focus on the insults people choose to attack others, and hot damn if you will not notice that they are only calling others what they are themselves.
-Just remember, the call you #WhatTheyAre
+Just be more observant next time, like really focus on the insults people choose to attack others, and hot damn if you will not notice that they are only calling others what they are themselves—they are calling you what they are. #WhatTheyAre

 When the sun tries to outshine the moon, regardless of the outcome, the sun profits none::